duftcola-dev/Python/flask_docker_mysql/README.txt

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 ATENTION USER !
-    **In roder to work this app requires the follogin deppendencies  :
+    **In order to work this app requires the following deppendencies  :
         - Docker
         - Docker-Compose
         - Npm